Off-World-Live-Collaborative/docs.offworld.live/livestreaming-camera-pro/README.md

 *   To test with SPOUT you can [download the SPOUT sender/receiver here](https://leadedge.github.io/spout-download.html).
 *   You need to ensure that whatever programmes you are sharing the video texture with are also running on the same GPU.
 [You can use the guide here](https://www.itechtics.com/use-specific-gpu/#:~:text=Click%20on%20Graphics%20Settings.,run%20on%20a%20dedicated%20GPU.).
-*   You also need to ensure that the programmes you are sharing between are also in ‘High Performance’ mode or something similar, if your computer has any performance throttling (this can be common on laptops).
+*   You also need to ensure that the programmes you are sharing between are also in `High Performance` mode or something similar, if your computer has any performance throttling (this can be common on laptops).

 ### Delivering to OBS